oliver-kriska/expert/README.md

 ### Corporate

-For companies wanting to directly sponsor full time work on Expert, please reach out to Dan Janowski: EEF Chair of Sponsorship WG at danj@erlef.org.
+For companies wanting to directly sponsor full time work on Expert, please reach out to Dan Janowski: EEF Chair of Sponsorship WG at sponsor+expert (at)  erlef (dot) org.

 ### Individual